Passing a context

 initialBindings | Variables that have to be pre-bound to values in the query |

-queryFormat | Name of the provided query's format |
+queryFormat | The provided query's format |

 baseIRI | Base IRI for relative IRIs in SPARQL queries |